THE TEA ROSE

 Dearest Reader …

-And occasionally, a whisper of harmless gossip.
+And every now and then, a whisper of harmless village gossip.

-Yours Truly,
+Yours truly,

 A Quiet Observer xx